Tax Research and Jurisprudence – ACCT 612

 Discussions are collaborative learning experiences.
 Therefore, the student will participate in 4 Discussions in this course.
 The student will post a thread of 400–500 words with at least 4 citations and 2 replies of 200–250 words each to the threads of classmates.
 The student must include 2 citations with each reply and use current APA formatting for all citations.

 Tax Research Memo Assignments (4)

-The student will complete 4 Tax Research Memos in this course.
+The student will complete 4 Tax Research Memo Assignments in this course.
 As these are memos, and not formal writing assignments, current APA format is not required.

 Tax Research Problem Assignments (2)

 The student will complete 2 Tax Research Problem Assignments in this course.
 These are not formal writing assignments, so current APA formatting is not required.